Co-Dec/TE_Standard_dataset/README.md

 mkdir /my/path/to/repository
 cd /my/path/to/repository
 git clone https://github.com/Co-Dec/TE_Standart_dataset
+chmod +x *
 cd
 ```

 -----------------
 ## Create your dataset :
-cd in the directory where you want to create the dataset.
+cd to the directory where you want to create the dataset and run.
 ```
+cd my/dir/where/I/want/the/files
 /my/path/to/repository/TE_Standart_dataset.sh
 ```